samsquire/ideas4/README.md

 When code is embedded somewhere, it is difficult to move.
 I want a powerful refactoring that lets me move everything and pass the globals or context in.

-# 253. Modern software Structures obstruct the understanding and optimisation of underlying code (calculations)
+# 253. Modern software towers of Structures and asbtractions obstruct the understanding and optimisation of underlying calculation ordering

+If most code arranges data from a source state to an output state, the calculation that actually goes on is a simple addition, addition, subtraction or movement in a loop.
+Programming languages create difficult to understand structures that are intractable for easy understanding.

+# 254. Latency model

 # 254. Abundance of Single threaded code